betty collings

 "Quadruped"

-Topillos are topological pillows -- shapes related to the Anolatabulata series.
-Decorative and useful.
+Topillos are topological pillows related to the Anolatabulata series.
 Sizes vary, largest 34" x 19" x 19"

-Indirectly related to the Permutative Series are derived from the cellular shape that results when two circular discs are matched and joined.
-Made of varied fabrics filled with polyfill, they are sculptural fun intended for decoration or interior use.
+Indirectly related to the Permutative Series derived from the cellular shape of two circular discs matched and joined.

 "Green Hook"